-Explore the oldest part of Lisbon and probably the most iconic, with this free Alfama walking tour guide.
+Explore the oldest part of Lisbon and probably the most iconic.
 Alfama goes back to the time of the Visigoth and was one of the few places in Lisbon to survive mostly undamaged by the earthquake of 1755.

 Made of a maze of narrow streets, tall buildings, and great viewpoints, walking this self-guided tour, you will discover the soul of Lisbon.

 Lisbon, like most of the Iberian Peninsula, was occupied by the Moorish from 711 to 1147.
 The occupation of Lisbon ended when Dom Afonso Henriques, the first King of Portugal, and its army seized the fortified Alfama for three months.
 During the Moorish occupation period, many influences became natural to the Portuguese people.
 A good example is in the language: the name Alfama originates from Arabic and means “Spring of Hot Water”.
 Most of the names that start in “Al”, originates from the Moorish occupation.

 A curiosity: until these days Portuguese people still say “Oxalá” when they hope that something happens.
 This word originates from Arabic, meaning “May Ala allow it”.
 Although you may think that the Portuguese people saying this prayer are Mouculmans, most of the Portuguese people are Catholic.
 We just say it, because it has become part of our vocabulary.

 Alfama Walking tour map:

 This tour starts in Portas do Sol.
 An amazing viewpoint and a great starting place to begin your discovery of Alfama.